-Adaptive Indexing: The most representative form of adaptive indexing is database cracking [25], which is mostly tailored to (in-memory) column-stores [1].
+Adaptive Indexing.
+The most representative form of adaptive indexing is database cracking [25], which is mostly tailored to (in-memory) columnstores [1].
 Database cracking revolves around the concept of continuous physical re-organization taking place at runtime.
 Such physical re-organization is automated, in the sense that does not involve human involvement, does not contain any off-line preparatory phase, and may not build full indices.
-The latter means that the technique is not only adaptive but also relies on partial indexing that is refined during workload execution in an incremental manner.
-To give an example, suppose that a user submits a range query on the attribute R.A for the first time and the range predicate is value1 < R. A < value2.
-According to database cracking, during execution, a copy of R. A will be created, called the cracker column of R. A. The data in that cracker column is physically reorganized and is split in three parts: (1) value $1 \le R$.
-A; (2) value 1 < R. A < value 2; and (3) R. A \le value 2.
-Moreover, an AVL tree, called cracker index, is created to maintain the partitioning information.
+The latter means that the technique is not only adaptive, but also relies on partial indexing that is refined during workload execution in an incremental manner.
+To give an example, suppose that a user submits a range query on the attribute R.A for the first time and the range predicate is value1 < R.A < value2.
+According to database cracking, during execution, a copy of R.A will be created, called the cracker column of R.A.
+The data in that cracker column is physically re-organized and is split in three parts: (i) $value1 \leq R.A$ ; (ii) value1 < R.A < value2; and (iii) $R.A \leq value2$ .
+Moreover, an AVL tree, called cracker index is created to maintain the partitioning information.
 This process of physical re-organization continues with every query.
 Overall, each query may benefit from the cracking imposed by previous queries and the new splits introduced may be of benefit for subsequent queries.
-In other words, the access methods are created on the y and are query-driven, so that they eventually match the workload.
-Database cracking is characterized by low initialization overhead, is continuously refined, and may well outperform techniques that build full indices, because the latter need a very large number of queries in order to amortize the cost of full index building to be outweighed.
+In other words, the access methods are created on the fly and are query driven, so that they eventually match the workload.
+Database cracking is characterized by low initialization overhead, is continuously refined and may well outperform techniques that build full indices, because the latter need a very large number of queries in order the amortized cost of full index building to be outweighed.
 Cracking can be extended to support updates [26] and complex queries [27].

-Nevertheless, database cracking may converge slowly and is sensitive to query pattern.
+Nevertheless, database cracking may converge slowly and is query patternsensitive.
 Such limitations are mitigated by combining traditional indexing techniques (B-trees) with database cracking, resulting in the so-called adaptive merging [23].
 The key distinction between the two approaches is that adaptive merging relies on merging rather than on partitioning, and that adaptive merging is applicable to disk-based data as well.

-10.5 Research Issues
+1.5 Research Issues